 Prior to entering private practice, Brian served as Editor-in-Chief of the law review at the Roger Williams University School of Law.
 He later clerked for the Rhode Island Supreme Court, His Honorable Associate Justice Francis X. Flaherty.

 Brian is a practiced litigator and trial attorney, beginning his career with a prominent plaintiff’s firm in Rhode Island and later with Adler Cohen Harvey Wakeman & Guekguezian, since 2014.

-In 2018, Brian was recognized as a "Rising Star," based on a vote of licensed attorneys in Rhode Island and a review by an independent blue-ribbon panel, as published in New England Super Lawyers.
+In 2018 and 2019, Brian was recognized as a "Rising Star," based on a vote of licensed attorneys in Rhode Island and a review by an independent blue-ribbon panel, as published in New England Super Lawyers.

 He volunteers on the Boards of multiple organizations and remains active as an alumnus of the Roger Williams University School of Law through the Roger Williams University School of Law Pro Bono Collaborative.

 Brian is a lifelong Rhode Islander, a husband, and a father of three children growing way too fast.
 Please feel free to contact Brian at email@example.com to schedule a confidential consultation.